ncasaril/neato_robot/README.md

 ## Changes in this fork

  * This fork is used with a Botvac 75 on Ubuntu 14.04.
-Running a Rapsberry Pi 2 with Ros ARMF with Ubuntu ARFM on the       Neato and all processing done by the workstation pc with ubuntu 14.04
+Running a Rapsberry Pi 2 with Ros ARM with Ubuntu ARF on the       Neato and all processing done by the workstation pc with ubuntu 14.04